bfricka/less-preview/Readme.md

 3. Install dependencies *(from root project folder)*: `$ npm install`
 4. Run [Grunt](http://gruntjs.com/) *(from root project folder)*: `$ grunt`
 5. Start the app: `$ npm start`.
 This will start the app on http://localhost:3000/.
 [Nodemon](https://github.com/remy/nodemon) will restart the server automatically when it detects a change.
+6. Open a new terminal tab or window and start [testacular](http://vojtajina.github.com/testacular/): `$ grunt testserver`
-6. Open a new terminal tab or window and start the [watcher](https://github.com/gruntjs/grunt-contrib-watch) task: `$ grunt watch`.
-This will compile coffee-script to js, run [jshint](http://jshint.com/) on the output, and [minify](https://github.com/mishoo/UglifyJS) the files.
+7. Open a new terminal tab or window and start the [watcher](https://github.com/gruntjs/grunt-contrib-watch) task: `$ grunt watch`.
+This will compile coffee-script to js, run [jshint](http://jshint.com/) on the output, and [minify](https://github.com/mishoo/UglifyJS) the files, and run all unit tests.

 ---
 Please feel free to contribute or suggest features and improvements.